Upload styles to website in lighttable mode

 Sounds interesting to me!
 I haven't started thinking about the web platform, so you might be able to influence the whole thing.
 Concerning the integration into darktable itself it would probably be best to first plan (UI wise and code integration wise) and then discuss with more devs.
 This works best on IRC i guess, this ticket can then be used keeping track of the discussion and outcomes.
 This approach prevents you from frustration and rewriting code several times. :)

-#2 Updated by Robert Rosman almost 5 years ago
+#2 Updated by Robert Rosman over 7 years ago